What is Diffusion of Innovation?

 Diffusion of Innovation: Early Adopters

-Early adopters are those who are not as risk-taking as innovators and typically wait until the product or service receives some reviews before making a purchase.
-Early adopters are referred to as “influencers” or “opinion leaders” and are regarded as role models within their social system.
-They are critical in helping a product or service achieve critical mass.
+Early adopters are those who are not quite as risk-taking as innovators and typically wait until the product or service receives some reviews before making a purchase.
+Early adopters are referred to as “influencers” or “opinion leaders”, and are often regarded as role models within their social system.
+They are key in helping the spread of a product or service achieve “critical mass”.

 Therefore, if early adopters of a product or service are small, the total number of people who adopt the product or service will likely be small as well.
-For example, individuals who wait a couple days and spends some time reading reviews before going to see a movie are regarded as early adopters.
+Individuals who wait a couple of days and spend some time reading reviews before going to see a movie are regarded as early adopters.